EdoardoCostantini/mi-pca/README.md

 # How to replicate results

+To replicate the study, you first need to make sure you have installed all the pacakges used.
+You can use the `./input/prep_machine.R` script to install them.
-In the following guide, it is assumed that the machine on which the simulation is run already has the packages that are required by the simulation.
+In the following guide, it is assumed that the machine on which the simulation is run already has all packages installed.
-The script `init.R` contains the list of required packages.

 ## Running the simulation on Lisa